hauler-dev/hauler-docs/docs/guides-references/hauler-content.md

 `Content` is the smallest unit Hauler works with - the actual artifacts you collect, carry across the airgap, and serve on the other side.
 Every `Haul` is ultimately just a bundle of content grouped into [collections](hauler-collections.md).
 For how these pieces nest together, see [Core Concepts](../core-concepts.md).

-Hauler recognizes four kinds of content, and stores each one as an [OCI-compliant artifact](#oci-compliant-artifacts) in its content store.
+Hauler recognizes five kinds of content, and stores each one as an [OCI-compliant artifact](#oci-compliant-artifacts) in its content store.

 ## Content Types